What We do

 DermoNeuroModulating, or -tion, is a structured, interactive approach to manual therapy that considers the nervous system of the patient from skin cell to sense of self.
 Techniques are slow, light, kind, intelligent, responsive and effective.
 Positioning of limbs and trunk affects deeper nerve trunks (by shortening and widening their container), and is combined with skin stretch directed toward cutaneous fields of nerves that branch outward into skin (which may draw neural structure further through its container).

 Training the human body is a great passion of mine.
-I work with a variety of tools to help clients.
+We work with a variety of tools to help clients.
 Mobility techniques, and strengthening/stability movements.